KaiosGit/Achaea/README.md

 MASTOP : Stops prospecting.
 Will continue prospecting from the stopping point when re-initialized with MAPR.

 MACOLLECT : Turns ON or OFF the Mine Collection.
 Starts OFF by default.
-Does not work properly without the CharacterDB package (Refer to OPTIONAL requirements above).
+Does not work properly without the CharacterDB package. **(Refer to OPTIONAL requirements above)**

 MAWINGS : Turns ON or OFF Wings Mode.
 Starts OFF by default. **(WINGS MODE MAY NOT FUNCTION CORRECTLY AT THIS TIME)**